Positive Ethics to gain from Sports Participation

 This article focuses on the social ethics, extending beyond the playing field, that can be gained from participating in sport and recreation regardless of whether it is an individual sport, team sport, competitive sport, professional sport or amateur sports you decide to take part in. it is a fact, however, that those benefits vary depending on the level of participation one decides to take part in, even though the process is usually progressional, from one phase to the next.
 The Sports Ethics gained from participating in community sports, for example, differ from those of professional sports.
 With that said, most Sports Ethics apply across the board and are therefore more or less the same.
 Those are tenets outlined in this article.

 I should Emphasize that these are not inherent!
 Whether or not a program yields positive results is profoundly dependent on the type of program and how it is designed.
-Many Sports for Development advocates, such as Ben Sanders in his journal “An own goal in Sport for Development: time to change the playing field” caution about sports programs that end up reinforcing the very inequities Sport for Development seeks to reverse.
+Many Sports for Development practitioners caution about sports programs that end up reinforcing the very inequities Sport for Development seeks to reverse.
+Dr. Ben Sanders wrote about this in his journal “An own goal in Sport for Development: time to change the playing field”.
 So chose your coaches and sports teams carefully.

 Below is a list of ten Sports Ethics anyone can gain from participating in Sport and Recreation.
 This list is not exhausted.
 You may use the comment section provided to add any important sports ethics that you think can be added to this list.
 Without any further ado, below are ten sports ethics anyone can gain from participating in Sport and Recreation that build good character and potentially apply in other aspects of one’s life.